Substitution Cipher Tool

 A Caesar cipher is a simple type of substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.
 For example, a shift of 3 would turn 'A' into 'D', 'B' into 'E', and so on.
 It's one of the earliest and best-known encryption techniques, famously used by Julius Caesar.

-No, simple substitution ciphers like those generated here are not secure for protecting sensitive information in 2025.
+No, simple substitution ciphers like those generated here are not secure for protecting sensitive information in 2026.
 They can be easily broken using frequency analysis or computational methods, often within seconds.
 Modern cryptography uses far more complex algorithms.
+This tool is best used for educational purposes, puzzles, and fun.